mobiosolutions/laravel-rest-api-with-passport/README.md

 **6) Create Controller files**

 We will create two controller files.
-One for Register and another for Blogs by below comand.
+One for Register and another for Blogs by below command.

            php artisan make:controller RegisterController